bqcuong/AdventOfCode/README.md

 # Advent Of Code
-This repository contains my Java solutions for the [Advent of Code](https://adventofcode.com) challenges.
+This repository contains my solutions in Java, Go, and Python for the [Advent of Code](https://adventofcode.com) challenges.

 *Let's solve and count together!*